-Australia Assists is an Australian Government funded program, implemented by RedR Australia that deploys technical specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from disasters and conflict.
+The Australia Assists program is an Australian Government program, that deploys technical specialists to work with governments, multilateral agencies and communities to prepare for, respond to, and recover from disasters and conflict.

-The seven year, $84.7 million program enables the mobilisation and deployment of specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and national interests.
+The seven year, $94.7 million program enables the mobilisation and deployment of humanitarian specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and national interests.

-Australia Assists has a stand-by roster of more than 750 technical specialists, reflecting the skills and experience required in the multifaceted contexts of preparedness, response, and recovery.
+Australia Assists draws from a roster of over 900 technical specialists, reflecting the skills and experience required in the multifaceted contexts of preparedness, response, and recovery.

 International and Multilateral partners

 Australia provides ongoing humanitarian assistance through trusted international and multilateral partners – including:

 - International Committee of the Red Cross (ICRC)

 - United Nations High Commissioner for Refugees (UNHCR)